 What can’t I miss?

-The Temple of Dendur: Wind through sphinxes, coffins and hieroglyphics in its extensive Egyptian Art collection to the Temple of Dendur in the Sackler Wing.
+The Temple of Dendur: Wind through sphinxes, coffins and hieroglyphics in the museum’s extensive Egyptian Art collection to the Temple of Dendur in the Sackler Wing.
 The airy room features slanted floor-to-ceiling windows that offer stunning views of Central Park.
-The restored temple from Nubia, Egypt (originally built about 15 BC), is in the center of the room, set on a platform surrounded by still water.
+The restored temple from Nubia (originally built about 15 BC) is in the center of the room, set on a platform surrounded by still water.

-Medieval Sculpture Hall: The European Sculpture and Decorative Arts section includes some 60,000 works of art, ranging from the 15th to 20th centuries.
+Medieval Sculpture Hall: The European Sculpture and Decorative Arts section includes approximately 50,000 works of art, ranging from the 15th century to the early 20th century.
 Among the most impressive displays is the Medieval Sculpture Hall, with a tall Spanish choir screen, tapestries and religious sculptures.

-Period rooms: Visit ornate European Renaissance rooms like the Varengeville Room or the Bedroom from the Sagredo Palace in the European Sculpture and Decorative Arts section.
-Also, don’t miss the Frank Lloyd Wright Room, reconstructed from an early 20th-century Minnesota home, in the American Wing, or the 16th-century patio from the Spanish castle of Vélez Blanco.
+Period rooms: Visit 18th-century European rooms like the Varengeville Room or the Bedroom from the Sagredo Palace in the European Sculpture and Decorative Arts section.
+Also, don’t miss the Frank Lloyd Wright Room, reconstructed from an early-20th-century Minnesota home, in the American Wing, or the 16th-century patio from the Spanish castle of Vélez Blanco.

-American Wing: Be sure to see Tiffany Studios’ Autumn Landscape stained-glass window, large neoclassical sculptures and the facade of the Branch Bank of the United States, with 19th-century American period rooms inside.
+American Wing: Be sure to see Tiffany Studios’ Autumn Landscape stained-glass window, the neoclassical sculptures and the facade of the Branch Bank of the United States, with 19th-century American period rooms inside.

-Art of Arab Lands, Turkey, Iran, Central Asia and Later South Asia: As one of the newest collections, this wing debuted to accolades in 2011.
-It focuses on Islamic art in the form of tiles, tapestries, religious objects, jewelry, arms, rugs and more rugs.
+Art of Arab Lands, Turkey, Iran, Central Asia and Later South Asia: The galleries in this section debuted to accolades in 2011.
+The revised focus on Islam showcases the full course of its civilization and influence in the form of tiles, religious objects, jewelry, arms, carpets and more carpets.
 Don’t miss the bright blue Mihrab (Gallery 455) and the Damascus Room (Gallery 461) reconstructed from an 18th-century Syrian home.

-European Paintings: Probably one of the museum’s most visited sections, this large wing contains art from the 13th through 19th centuries with works from artists like Botticelli, Caravaggio, Rembrandt, Fragonard, Manet, Monet, Degas, Renoir and Cézanne.
+European Paintings: This large wing, among the museum’s most-visited sections, contains art from the 13th through 19th centuries with works from artists like Botticelli, Caravaggio, Rembrandt, Fragonard, Manet, Monet, Degas and Cézanne.
 No biggie.

-Rooftop Garden (May–October): Visit the roof on the fifth floor to see annually rotating exhibits with a Central Park skyline view and full bar at night.
+The Iris and B. Gerald Cantor Roof Garden (mid-April–October): Visit the roof on the fifth floor to see the annual site-specific installation with a Central Park skyline view and full bar.
 Past exhibits have included works by Cornelia Parker, Pierre Huyghe and Dan Graham.

 Other Standout Artworks